 MSU hosting Native American Honor Dance and Powwow

-Native American dancers and drum groups from throughout North Dakota and neighboring states and provinces will compete during the 20th annual Native American Spring Honor Dance and Powwow, at the Minot State University Dome, Friday and Saturday (April 24-25).
+Native American dancers and drum groups from throughout North Dakota, neighboring states and provinces will compete during the 21st annual Native American Spring Honor Dance and Powwow Celebration, at the Minot State University Dome, on April 23 and 24.
 The celebration will also include special Native American attractions.

-The doors open at 9:30 a.m. on Friday (April 24) for the educational presentations and at 11 a.m. on Saturday (April 25) with performances, demonstrations, dance competitions and the sale of Native American arts, crafts and food.
+The doors open at 9:30 a.m. on April 23 because of the educational presentations.
+On April 24, the doors open 11 a.m.
+Both days feature performances, demonstrations, dance competitions and the sale of Native American arts, crafts and food.